nordicjm/zephyr/doc/hardware/porting/board_porting.rst

 - Variant enabling / changing the type of RAM used in by the build.

 A ``/`` is used as separator between the board name and the following:
-SoC, CPU cluster, and variant identifiers.
+SoC, CPU cluster, and variant qualifiers.

 If a board contains only a single core SoC, then the SoC can be omitted when building.

 Let's say there is a board named ``plank`` with a single-core SoC ``soc1``.
-The board including the identifier is: ``plank/soc1``.
+The board including the qualifiers is: ``plank/soc1``.

 As ``plank`` is a single SoC board, then the following is sufficient: ``plank`` to use as board when building.